How To Deal with Loneliness Biblically

 We have fellowship with God, and we have fellowship with other Christians.
 All of us inherit this new status.
 Christian are never alone.

 As Christians, we have a new identity and standing.
-We also have a new focus and perspective.
-We are not to look at our self interest, but we are to look at the interest of others.
+We also have a new perspective.
+We are not to look at our self interest, but we are to shift our attention and direct it toward others.
+Don't be fixated on how others aren't loving you.
+Focus on how you can grow in your love for others.

 “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others.
 Have this mind among yourselves, which is yours in Christ Jesus” (Philippians 2:3–5)